 The Company uses foreign currency forward contracts and options to hedge a portion of the Company's foreign currency exposures for lead as well as other foreign currency exposures so that gains and losses on these contracts offset changes in the underlying foreign currency denominated exposures.
 The vast majority of such contracts are for a period not extending beyond one year.
-As of March 31, 2015 and 2014, the Company had entered into a total of \$75,878 and \$70,332, respectively, of such contracts.
+As of March 31, 2016 and 2015, the Company had entered into a total of \$18,206 and \$75,878, respectively, of such contracts.

-In the coming twelve months, the Company anticipates that \$165 of net pretax loss relating to lead and foreign currency forward contracts will be reclassified from AOCI as part of cost of goods sold.
+In the coming twelve months, the Company anticipates that \$601 of net pretax gain relating to lead and foreign currency forward contracts will be reclassified from AOCI as part of cost of goods sold.
 This amount represents the current net unrealized impact of hedging lead and foreign exchange rates, which will change as market rates change in the future, and will ultimately be realized in the Consolidated Statement of Income as an offset to the corresponding actual changes in lead costs to be realized in connection with the variable lead cost and foreign exchange rates being hedged.